midonet/midonet/docs/neutron_translation.md

     POSTROUTING (outfilter)

+        ==== skipSnatChain start
+            // Apply SNAT (floating-ip SNAT or router's default SNAT)
+            // if it came from or is going to external-like network.
+            // (router interfaces with floating-ips, and the gateway port)
+            //
+            // Note: iptables based implementations need to "emulate" inport
+            // match (eg. using marks in PREROUTING) as it isn't available
+            // in POSTROUTING.
+            [per floating-ip]
+            (inport) matches (floating-ip port) -> RETURN
+            (outport) matches (floating-ip port) -> RETURN
+            [if default SNAT is enabled on the router] inport == the gateway port -> RETURN outport == the gateway port -> RETURN

+            ----- ordering barrier

+            // ...
+Otherwise, do not apply SNAT unless floating-ip DNAT
+            // was applied in PREROUTING.
+            // This allows E-W traffic to use fixed-ips even when those
+            // have floating-ips assigned.
+            //
+            // Note: "--ctstate DNAT" might be used for iptables-based
+            // implementations.
+            dst-rewritten == false -> ACCEPT  // terminates
+        ==== skipSnatChain end

+        // N-S traffic, or the original destination was a floating-ip.

+        ----- ordering barrier

         ==== floatSnatExactChain start
             // floating ip snat
             // multiple rules in order to implement priority (which
             // floating-ip to use)
+            //
             // Note: "floating-ip port" below is a router port, either
             // the router gateway port or router interface, which owns
             // the corresponding floating-ip configured.